Skip to main content

 What is workers’ compensation?

 Workers’ compensation is a federal program that dispenses monetary benefits to eligible employees if they have suffered a workplace-related injury.
 It is designed to protect both employees and businesses so that they don’t suffer losses as a result of a worker’s injury.
 Employees and businesses won’t have to deal with the related expenses.
-Eligible companies that are legally obligated to provide workers’ compensation benefits must allow workers to file an application.
+Eligible companies that are legally obligated to provide workers’ compensation benefits must allow workers to apply.
 The amount of benefits awarded depends on the type of injury, the severity of the injury, and other factors.

 Do I need to hire a workers’ compensation lawyer?